 My conclusion: Yes, there are drawbacks to keeping six months’ expenses in cash or cash equivalents.
 It’s a risk I’m willing to take.

 Updated February 6, 2012 and originally published September 15, 2005.
-If you enjoyed this article, subscribe to the RSS feed or receive daily emails.
+If you enjoyed this article receive daily emails.
 Follow @ConsumerismComm on Twitter and visit our Facebook page for more updates.